ruirigel/PopIt/README.md

 PopIt is a simple anti-stress game with wonderful Lofi beats in the background while you generate sequences of bubbles where you earns points by clicking on them, when you're ready and want more action you have the possibility to compete with other users online due to the existence of a score board.
 # popit-releases
 This repository hosts the public releases.
 The releases(apk) are signed that you can deploy to a device.
+# popit-features
+* Minimalist design: The use of solid colors with little variation of details suggests a clean and direct style.
+* Simple geometrical forms: All interactive elements are circles, which contributes to an easy to understand and focused interface on direct interactions.
+* Symbol and numbers: Numbers and other icons on the interface, such as music notes, a chronometer, numbers and stars are used to indicate features intuitively.
+* Background music: Lofi beats in the background while you generate sequences of bubbles.
+* Score board: To compete with other users online.
+* Modern Interface: Interesting for casual users, offering an affordable and friendly interface.

 <img src="./popit.gif" width=30% height=30%>